IISAS/DDNS-probe/README.md

 - CRITICAL - DNS error.
 Return code : $return_code (in the case of wrong server name or DNS error)

-Other errors are classified as UNKNOWN and will be classified if more details are given.
+Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the tests are obtained and analyzed.

 ## Usage